minernchan/NUScheduler-doc/README.md

 Students who are unsure how to map out their modules will be able to see how others before them have planned their study route and avoid any of the problems mentioned above.
 They can also review and comment on the schedules shared by others to help identify schedules that have helped them better plan their timetables.

-## Inspiration and how we are different
+## Inspirations and how we are different
-NUSMods is our inspiration as we have benefitted a lot from being able to visualize the modules on a timetable.
+1. NUSMods is our inspiration as we have benefitted a lot from being able to visualize the modules on a timetable.
 However, only individual modules can be reviewed by students, and not the particular timetable as a whole.
 Thus, we want to let students share their entire timetable and share their experience with others.

 ## Features
 Some of the features we want to include in our web app include: